-The first workshop, “When Criminal Justice Meets Perinatal Mental Health,” brings expert insight from cases of perinatal psychosis and addresses legal responsibilities when working with individuals at risk for committing suicide, infanticide, or other forms of harm to self or other.
+“When Criminal Justice Meets Perinatal Mental Health,” brings expert insight from cases of perinatal psychosis and addresses legal responsibilities when working with individuals at risk for committing suicide, infanticide, or other forms of harm to self or other.

-The second workshop, “Perinatal Mental Health and the Child Welfare System,” will clarify for clinicians the realities of navigating the child welfare system through an understanding of the systematic process, including an emphasis on the role of the mandated reporter and the impact on the family.
+“Perinatal Mental Health and the Child Welfare System,” will clarify for clinicians the realities of navigating the child welfare system through an understanding of the systematic process, including an emphasis on the role of the mandated reporter and the impact on the family.

 CONTINUING EDUCATION (CE):

 Continuing education (CE) for this event is sponsored by Wellnest, formerly Los Angeles Child Guidance Clinic.
 Wellnest is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 Wellnest maintains responsibility for this program and its content.
 This course meets criteria for 2 CE credits each, or 6 CE credits total for LMFTs, LPCCs, LCSWs, LEPs, and psychologists through the Board of Behavioral Sciences (BBS) in the state of CA. Some other professional licensure boards accept APA-approved CE credit.
-It is the registrants sole responsibility to check with their licensing board directly to confirm if these CE credits will be approved.
+It is the registrant’s sole responsibility to check with their licensing board directly to confirm if these CE credits will be approved.